-This is not meant to be a comprehensive list, but just an example of a few of the options that are out there.
-These are all commodity ingredients that are mass produced, hence the low cost.
-They may not seem as exotic as say copra meal brought from distant lands or chia seeds, but we need to look past the marketing of products and understand the nutrients they are delivering.
+This is not meant to be a comprehensive list, but just an example of a few options out there.
+These are all mass-produced commodity ingredients, hence the low cost.
+They may not seem as exotic as – say – copra meal brought from distant lands or chia seeds, but we need to look past the marketing of products and understand the nutrients they are delivering.

 The remaining mash is carefully dried down to create a super food for your horse, complete with yeast and fermentation solubles to enhance digestion and palatability.

-Providing your horse with COOL calories from soluble fiber and essential fatty acids.
-It also provides complete protein containing all the essential amino acids and enzymes and probiotics.
+Providing your horse with COOL calories from soluble fibre and essential fatty acids.
+It also provides complete protein containing all essential amino acids, enzymes, and probiotics.

 Comparing Costs of Equine Diets

 Let’s look at an example of a ‘traditional’ equine diet and compare that to a viable alternative.
 First, a comment on forage quality.
 Simply selecting higher quality hay can significantly lower the need for supplemental feeds.

 Table 1. shows how matching the hay quality to your horse’s needs can significantly reduce the need for supplemental energy and protein sources.
 The intakes are based on the maximum capacity of a 500 kg horse at given NDF levels.

 Given the majority of hay qualities are sold at the same price – often appearance is a bigger dictating factor of price than actual nutritive quality – it may be economically advantageous to purchase higher quality hay, even for a maintenance horse, and simply limit the intake of the hay to match the horse’s nutritional needs.